motine/sternenwecker/README.md

 ![circuit](https://raw.githubusercontent.com/motine/sternenwecker/master/wiring/circuit.png)

 The chosen power supply says that it is regulated (german _stabilisiert_), but when I measured the idle output the voltage was higher than 5V (5.5V).
 I was surprised that, an unregulated 5V power supply gives more that the 5V if you don't draw close to the maximum current.
 Regulated then means that the power supply does _not_ exceed its voltage even if there is less current drawn.
 With this in mind I wanted to make sure that nothing blows, so I am using Arduino's `RAW` pin instead of `VCC`.
-This way we include the onboard voltage regulator.
+This way we include the Arduino's onboard voltage regulator.

 I cut the cord of the power source and attached 5V & GND to the LED matrix.
 The LED matrix's data connection was connected to the running Arduino.
 Since, it did not light up straight away, I unplugged it very quickly and swapped the cables.
 Then the LEDs light up.
 In my case the cable with text was 5V.
 Since I was a little bit of a coward during the first try, I did not power the Arduino with my laptop, but with a USB battery I had lying around...
 Now, I have soldered a red cable to 5V and a black cable to GND of the power source's cord.
 Only then I did try the matrix with full power. **Do not run the program with a brightness above 20 when powering the LED matrix via Arduino's power PINs**.
 The matrix [needs](https://learn.adafruit.com/adafruit-neopixel-uberguide/power) 3.8A at max!